 Most of the people in Prague use metro, trams or buses.
 Thanks to the metro, you can travel long distances in a short amount of time.
 If you don’t like the public transportation, you can drive a car or get a taxi.
 However, the traffic situation in the city centre is pretty bad, and it is always hard to find a place where to park, so it is not really recommended.

 12. Is travelling in Prague cheap or expensive?
 Why? / Why not?

 Travelling in Prague is considered to be cheap, comparing to other European capitals.
-A ticket for public transportation (metro, tramps, buses) cost only 24 CZK for 60 minutes, and 32 CZK for 90 minutes.
+A ticket for public transportation (metro, trams, buses) cost only 24 CZK for 60 minutes, and 32 CZK for 90 minutes.

 13. How can you get to Prague from abroad?
 Tell me about it.

 The largest Czech airport, called Václav Havel Airport, is located only 15 km from the centre of Prague.
-Flying is the easiest option of travelling to Prague.
+Flying is the easiest option for travelling to Prague.
 If you are from Europe and want to visit Prague, you can also take a train or a bus.
 It is a cheap way of travelling, but it is not as comfortable and fast as flying.

 14. Where would you take a tourist to see a good theatre play?
 Why?

 Prague offers more than 40 theaters.
 The most famous one is, of course, the National Theatre.
-A national monument from the 19th century consists of three art ensembles: opera, drama and ballet.
+A national monument from the 19th century consists of three art ensembles: opera, drama, and ballet.
 Other smaller theaters that are popular: National Black Light Theatre, Archa Theatre, Divadlo na Vinohradech, or Divadlo na Zabradli.